-LG Phone Caught Fire Aboard Plane, Flight Delayed, Passenger Suffered Minor Burns,
+LG Phone Caught Fire Aboard Plane, Flight Was Delayed And Passenger Suffered Minor Burns.

 — Air Canada (@AirCanada) March 2, 2018

-He added that there were rules set out following the issues related to the Samsung Galaxy Note 7 which were banned in some flights.
+He added that there were rules created following the issues related to the Samsung Galaxy Note 7 which were banned on some flights.

 “Lithium battery volatile problems are enough of an issue that it’s a common topic of discussion and you see photos popping up online.”

-Galaxy Note 7 was not the only phone to have battery-related problems.
+The Galaxy Note 7 was not the only phone to have battery-related problems.
 Lithium-ion batteries have been known to have overheating issues.
 Around October of last year, reports surfaced that some iPhone 8 units burst open due to battery issues.

 As noted above, the model of the LG phone that caught fire aboard the Air Canada flight is not known, but it is advisable to switch off any device using lithium-ion batteries when it starts to overheat to avoid similar problems.